Anthony Giddens: Connections between micro and macro

 Another example explored by Giddens is the emergence of romantic love which Giddens (The Transformation of Intimacy) links with the rise of the narrative of the self type of self-identity, stating: "Romantic love introduced the idea of a narrative into an individual's life".
 Although the history of sex clearly demonstrates that passion and sex are not modern phenomena, the discourse of romantic love is said to have developed from the late 18th century.
 Romanticism, the 18th- and 19th-century European macro-level cultural movement, is responsible for the emergence of the novel—a relatively early form of mass media.
-The growing literacy and popularity of novels fed back into the mainstream lifestyle and the romance novel proliferated the stories of ideal romantic life narratives on a micro-level, giving the romantic love an important and recognized role in the marriage-type relationship.
+The growing literacy and popularity of novels fed back into the mainstream lifestyle and the romance novel proliferated the stories of ideal romantic life narratives on a micro-level, giving the romantic love an important and recognised role in the marriage-type relationship.

 Consider also the transformation of intimacy.
 Giddens asserts that intimate social relationships have become democratised so that the bond between partners—even within a marriage—has little to do with external laws, regulations or social expectations, but instead it is based on the internal understanding between two people—a trusting bond based on emotional communication.
 Where such a bond ceases to exist, modern society is generally happy for the relationship to be dissolved.
 Thus, we have "a democracy of the emotions in everyday life" (Runaway World, 1999).

 A democracy of the emotions—the democratising of everyday life—is an ideal, more or less approximated to in the diverse contexts of everyday life.
 There are many societies, cultures and contexts in which it remains far from reality—where sexual oppression is an everyday phenomenon.
 In The Transformation of Intimacy, Giddens introduces the notion of plastic sexuality—sexuality freed from an intrinsic connection with reproduction and hence open to innovation and experimentation.
 What was once open only to elites becomes generalised with the advent of mass contraception as sexuality and identity become far more fluid than in the past.
 These changes are part and parcel of wider transformations affecting the self and self-identity.

 Inevitably, Giddens concludes that all social change stems from a mixture of micro- and macro-level forces.